vectorgrp/sil-kit/docs/simulation/statehandling.rst

    The Participant Controller Life Cycle.

 In this figure, blue arrows (and labels) indicate commands that are sent by the
 |SystemController| to individual participants.
-I.e., participants can be
+E.g., participants must be
 initialized independently.
 For the future, this is intended to allow individual parameterization of each participant.
 Green arrows, on the other hand, are system commands that are broadcast to all participants.
 All commands,